 Currently, Sander is an economic consultant for the Federal Reserve Bank of Chicago.

 His research interests include urban economic development and education economics.
-His recent work has been published in the Journal of Law and Economics, the Journal of Urban Economics, the Journal of Labor Economics, Annals of Regional Science and Papers in Regional Science.
+His work has been published in the Journal of Law and Economics, the Journal of Urban Economics, the Journal of Labor Economics, Annals of Regional Science and Papers in Regional Science.

-Professor Sander was the recipient of a Rockefeller Foundation postdoctoral fellowship in the Philippines.
+Sander was the recipient of a Rockefeller Foundation postdoctoral fellowship in the Philippines.
 He has also taught at the University of the Philippines and the University of Illinois at Urbana-Champaign.

 Sander began teaching at DePaul in 1980, where he taught courses on the economics of low-income countries, urban economics, and introduction to economic issues.